grain-lang/grain-lang.org/src/tooling/grain_doc.md

 ## Usage

-Before running `grain doc`, you'll want to add doc block comments to your code.
-Doc block comments are started with `/**` and ended with `*/`.
+Before running `grain doc`, you'll want to add docblock comments to your code.
+Docblock comments are started with `/**` and ended with `*/`.
 They must exist on the line above a type declaration or exported value.
-No docs will be generated for non-exported values so you can keep module internals private.
+No documentation will be generated for non-exported values so you can keep module internals private.

 You can run `grain doc <file|dir> -o <file|dir>` to generate markdown documentation for your code.
 As of Grain v0.5, the `grain doc` command supports directory input to recursively generate documentation for all `.gr` files.

-### Without doc blocks
+### Without docblocks

-You can even use `grain doc` without doc blocks in your code.
+You can even use `grain doc` without docblocks in your code.
 It will still generate simple documentation for data types and exported values, such as displaying their names and type signatures.

 ## Attributes